rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 # Version History

+* 1.4.0 - New actions Get a Log and Get All Logs
 * 1.3.1 - Fix ID input description in Get Query Results action
 * 1.3.0 - New action Get Query Results
 * 1.2.1 - Change default value in the `size` input parameter to 1000 in List Investigations action